NEW: The orchid Mantis: a psychological thriller

 This novel illustrates some of the potential challenges of adopting a shelter dog, and the intensely rich and rewarding experience of working through the issues.
 Layered with a deep understanding of dogs, the author brings the dogs’ points of view to life.

-Finding Vera is available through Amazon.com, at Village Books in Fairhaven, Bellingham, Lap of Luxury in Lynden as well as select groomers and pet stores in Bellingham, WA.
+Finding Vera is available through Amazon.com, at Village Books in Fairhaven, Bellingham and at Village Books in Lynden, WA.

 “An excellent story of the effort it takes to rehabilitate a dog.
 Adopting an adult dog that has been confined and mistreated, Kerry lays out all the joys and sorrows that come with trying to train the dog to integrate into a loving human family.
 All does not go as planned.
 She is able to go just so far with Vera but in the end it is she, her family and her other dogs who must adapt themselves to this new dog in their midst.
 Anyone who is thinking of adopting a project dog should read this book.”
 Edwina Kleeman.